Suzanna-Linn/slua/docs/upcoming.md

 Implementing the native integer library brings several benefits to developers working on performance-critical or low-level systems:
 - Full 64-bit Precision: By supporting the full range of 64-bit integers, the library allows for precise calculations involving values larger than 2^53.
 - Native Execution Performance: Utilizing a native value type rather than emulating 64-bit arithmetic through complex user-space alternatives improves execution speed.
-The underlying engine can translate these operations directly to native CPU instructions.
+The underlying engine can translate these operations directly to native instructions.
-- Low-Level Buffer and Binary Integration: The library integrates directly with Lua’s buffer utilities, facilitating efficient binary data parsing, custom serialization, and native format handling.
+- Low-Level Buffer and Binary Integration: The library integrates directly with buffer utilities, facilitating efficient binary data parsing, custom serialization, and native format handling.
 - Rich Utility Set: It includes built-in functions designed for low-level diagnostics and manipulations, such as counting leading or trailing zeros, byte-swapping (for endianness conversion), and precise division behaviors.

 A character `i` may be specified at the end of numeric literals to signify a 64-bit integer literal.
 64-bit integer literals support separators, hexadecimal, and binary values: